Skip to main content

 There are a handful of design decisions to be made here.
 The goal is to find and show cell-by-cell differences from two tabular data sources.

-First, We will use SQL templates rendered in Python code and use Vertica as a backend to build the combined table and to pull differences off of.
+First, We will use SQL templates rendered in Python code and use a SQL database backend to build the combined table and to pull differences off of.
 Some alternatives here could be using Pandas as the tabular backend, and all of the code in Python using the Pandas API.
 Another, that would be better for bigger data sets than Pandas, would be to use PySpark DataFrames and either the SQL or Python API to analyze them.
 A project that use Pandas or PySpark is datacompy.

 • the "joined" table,